 - Having sex with strangers

-These episodes of mania are contrasted with depressive episodes in which people feel so low and sad that they simply can’t get out of bed and face the day.
-They may consider suicide, or they may feel as though they’re worthless, hopeless or helpless.
-Making decisions is difficult, and planning for the future often seems futile for people in the depths of depression.
+These episodes of mania are contrasted with depressive episodes where people feel so low that they simply can’t get out of bed.
+These individuals may feel worthless, hopeless or helpless.
+Making decisions is difficult, and planning for the future often seems futile.

-People with bipolar I disorder may have normal or balanced moods in the midst of these extremes, but they may not be able to control the shift from one spot to another.
-The Depression and Bipolar Support Alliance suggests that one or two cycles like this per year is common, and that mania typically takes place in the spring or fall, when the seasons change.
+In spite of these depressed periods, people with bipolar I disorder may have balanced moods and may not be able to control the shift from one extreme to another.
+The Depression and Bipolar Support Alliance suggests that one or two cycles like this per year is common, and mania typically takes place in the spring or fall when the seasons change.2

-While depths of lows and the highest of highs can be intensely disturbing, even more subtle shifts can put a person’s life in chaos.
 Those who have bipolar II disorder don’t tend to have these huge swings and intense shifts, but they do have subtle periods of happiness that are followed by a serious shift to depression.
 Their highs may not be extreme, but their lows are certainly difficult to deal with.
-Similarly, some people have a form of bipolar disorder known as cyclothymia, in which they shift from mild mania to mild depression.
-Their symptoms aren’t severe enough to merit a full-blown diagnosis of bipolar I disorder, but the feelings they experience are more powerful than those felt by people who have strong mental health.
+Similarly, some people have a form of bipolar disorder known as cyclothymia.
+This term means individuals shift from mild mania to mild depression.
+Their symptoms aren’t severe enough to receive a diagnosis of having bipolar I disorder, but the feelings they experience are more powerful than those felt by people who have strong mental health.

-Some people have some symptoms of these disorders, but their problems are somewhat unique, and they don’t allow the person to fit into one diagnostic category.
+Some people have some symptoms of these disorders, but their problems are somewhat unique, so they don’t allow the person to fit into one diagnostic category.
 They may not have enough manic symptoms, for example, or their problems may be new to them.
-They may not shift very often, or they may not have enough symptoms of depression.
-These people are still struggling, but their struggles are unique.
-People like this might be given a diagnosis of bipolar disorder not otherwise specified (BP-NOS).
+They may not shift very often, or have enough symptoms of depression.
+People like this may be given a diagnosis of bipolar disorder not otherwise specified (BP-NOS).

-In a formal program for bipolar disorder, experts can provide medications that can soothe the imbalances in the brain that tend to lead to intense moods, and while people with this condition might need to take their medications for the rest of life, doing so could keep mood shifts from coming back.
-People with the disorder might also benefit from learning more about how to develop a sober life.
-They might learn about the importance of a routine sleep schedule and good nutrition, for example, and they might learn how to avoid the people, places and things that tend to cause an intense mood to appear.
+In a formal program for bipolar disorder, experts can provide medications that soothes the imbalances in the brain that tend to lead to intense moods, and while people with this condition might need to take their medications for the rest of life, doing so could keep mood shifts from coming back.
 Some programs even put people with bipolar disorder into support groups, so they can learn from their peers and develop intense skills that can serve them in the years that follow.